YtTanel/Change-Oracle-VirtualBox-VM-Icon/README.md

 # Change-Virtual-Machine-Icon
-Script that allows you to change Virtual Machine Icon in Oracle Virtualbox
+Made a Powershell script that allows you to change Virtual Machine icon in Oracle VirtualBox using a simple GUI instead of a command line.